mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 It is also important to recognize that a protocol or an application can use distributed consensus for some functions, but still have consolidation risk elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.

 Even when distributed consensus is used for all technical functions of a service, some coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
 That represents consolidation risk, just at a different layer (inherited or platform).
+For example, the Ethereum "merge" demonstrated that that blockchain could address environmental concerns, but only through coordinated community effort and governance. {{ETHEREUM}}

 These potential shortcomings do not rule out the use of distributed consensus technologies in every instance.
 They do, however, caution against uncritically relying upon these technologies to avoid consolidation.